skylestia/make-a-website/guides/html.md

 For example, if I wanted to start a new paragraph I would communicate that to the browser by writing `<p>` and to end that paragraph I would write `</p>`

 Everything contained in between `<p>` and `</p>` is considered a "paragraph element."
 An element is just a part of a web page, the kind of element is determined by the tags which open and close it.
-Not all elements have closing tags, but most do, and all of the basic ones that I'll teach you in this document do.
+Not all elements have closing tags, but most do.

 ---